kgyrtkirk/druid/.github/BENCHMARKING.md

 The benchmark system works by:
 1. Running JMH benchmarks and outputting results as JSON
-2. Storing the JSON file in the `gh-pages` branch, named by commit SHA
+2. Storing the JSON file in a separate repository (`kgyrtkirk/druid-bench`), named by commit SHA
 3. Branch pointers (symlinks) track the latest result for each branch (only updated on fast-forward)
 4. Accessing stored results via GitHub Pages URLs
 5. Using jmh.morethan.io to visualize and compare results from different commits